 “There is a collegiate atmosphere.
 Everyone goes out of their way to help, both clinically and in other areas, and the refurbishment gives us the scope to work even more collaboratively, helping the hospital to reach its potential.”

-Dan is one of two internationally-renowned ECC specialists based in Glasgow.
-He works alongside fellow specialist Tobias Grave and residency-trained referral clinician Kerry Doolin ensuring any critical cases rushed through the doors receive expert emergency veterinary care.
+Dan works alongside residency-trained referral clinician Kerry Doolin ensuring any critical cases rushed through the doors receive expert emergency veterinary care.

-“Tobias and myself have joint responsibility for running the ECC service,” he explained.
-“As the ECC referral team we have oversight of the first-opinion work and we do a lot of backup for the frontline emergency team.
+“As the ECC referral team we have oversight of the first-opinion work and we do a lot of backup for the frontline emergency team,” he explained.

 “We also see a lot of emergency referrals during the day.
 These can be very sick patients who are destined to be dealt with by another service but who are too unstable to wait until the next working day for referral.

 “This service helps referring practices as it avoids disrupting their busy daytime schedule.”

 Dan added: “I once worked with a surgeon in the RVC who described ECC as being specialist general practitioners, and I don’t think that’s too far from the truth.
 We sit in between anaesthesia, medicine and surgery and our work covers everything from x-rays and ultrasounds to blood work.

 “We’ll perhaps stabilise a pet when they arrive, then they’ll go into surgery, before coming back to us to do the intensive care.
 We essentially support the patient’s important organs and functions until we, or they, can fix whatever disaster has befallen them.